cogent3/cogent3/doc/cookbook/alignments.rst

     >>> aln_to_seq_map[8]
     7

 If an alignment position is a gap, and therefore has no corresponding sequence position, you'll get a ``KeyError``.
-You can catch this in your code and handle it as makes sense for your application:

 .. doctest::

-   >>> try:
-   ...     seq_pos = aln_to_seq_map[7]
+   >>> seq_pos = aln_to_seq_map[7]
+   Traceback (most recent call last):
-   ... except KeyError:
+   KeyError: 7
-   ...     seq_pos = None
-   >>> print seq_pos
-   None

-**Important: Notice that the first position in alignments and sequences is always numbered position 0.**
+.. note:: The first position in alignments and sequences is always numbered position 0.

 Filtering alignments based on gaps
 ++++++++++++++++++++++++++++++++++

+.. note:: An alternate, computationally faster, approach to removing gaps is to use the ``filtered`` method as discussed in :ref:`filter-positions`.

-The ``omitGapRuns()`` method can be applied to remove long stretches of gaps in an alignment.
-In following example, we remove sequences that have more than two adjacent gaps anywhere in the aligned sequence.
+The ``omitGapRuns`` method can be applied to remove long stretches of gaps in an alignment.
+In the following example, we remove sequences that have more than two adjacent gaps anywhere in the aligned sequence.

 .. doctest::